- Amazon's "Prime Early Access Sale" kicks off Oct. 11.

 The annual Prime membership also comes with a catch, since the retail giant raised the price to $139 from $119 earlier this year.

-"Retailers are taking advantage of the fact that shoppers are in the market for deals during this time to create their own events to move inventory and win volume from Amazon," said Rakuten's retail and shopping expert Kristen Gall.
+"Retailers in all categories are taking advantage of the fact that shoppers are in the market for deals during this time to create their own events to move inventory and win volume from Amazon," said Rakuten's retail and shopping expert Kristen Gall.

-Here's a look at some of the other sales events happening now.
+Here's a look at some of other sales events happening now.

 - Target's "Deal Days" started Oct.
 6, with daily deals across all categories including furniture, electronics, beauty, apparel, toys and sporting goods.
 Shoppers also have the benefit of the retailer's price-match guarantee, which means purchases made between Oct.
 6 and Dec.
 24 can qualify for a price adjustment if the Target price drops any lower before Christmas Eve.